gmume/DIMENSIONAL_WAREFARE/README.md

-# DIMENSIONAL WAREFARE
+# DIMENSIONAL WARFARE
 A local multiplayer game on PC with controllers.

 ## Welcome at DIMENSIONAL WAREFARE
-This website is all about DIMENSIONAL WAREFARE, a game, that I started to build in a modul while studying IT and design at the Lucern University of Applied Siences and Arts.
-Because I faild to implement the core game play completly, I'd like to finish it in this mentoring project.
-In a talk with my mentor Guillaume Massol I decided on three goals to achive until the end of this semester.
+This website is all about DIMENSIONAL WARFARE, a game, that I started to build in a module while studying IT and design at the Lucern University of Applied Sciences and Arts.
+Because I failed to implement the core game play completely, I'd like to finish it in this mentoring project.
+In a talk with my mentor Guillaume Massol I decided on three goals to achieve until the end of this semester.

 ### Goals
 1. Complete implementation of the core game play on one dimension